CombustionToolbox/combustion_toolbox_website/docs/source/publications.md

 ## Contributions

-Here are some contributions, work-in-progress articles, and publications where the Combustion Toolbox has been used.
+Here are some contributions, work-in-progress articles, and publications where the Combustion Toolbox has been used, as well as other codes that utilize this toolbox.

 ### Journal articles